3 Ways Home Modifications Reduce Caregiver Burnout and Injury Risk

 Whether you add motion sensor lighting, grab bars, or another helpful household aid, the goal is always to improve their overall level of independence.

-If an older adult can experience more independence, it’s better for them as well as for family caregivers.
-In fact, one study showed that basic home modifications can reduce the hours of care needed by nearly 42% per week.
+When an older adult can experience greater independence, it benefits them and their family caregivers.
+In fact, one study found that basic home modifications can reduce weekly care hours by nearly 42%.

-There are many simple ways to increase independence and reduce the amount of assistance needed from a caregiver.
+There are many simple ways to increase independence and reduce the need for caregiver assistance.

 Some common and cost-effective options include:

-Ultimately, there is a wide variety of products that can be tailored to an older adult’s specific needs, budget and style.
+Ultimately, a wide variety of products can be tailored to an older adult’s specific needs, budget, and style.

-Depending on those specific needs, some or all of the home modifications recommended in this article could make a big difference in independence, safety, and well-being.
+Depending on specific needs, some or all of the home modifications recommended in this article could significantly improve independence, safety, and well-being.

-Their expert client care team is happy to arrange a complimentary 1 on 1 appointment with a licensed home safety expert.
+Their expert client care team is happy to arrange a complimentary one-on-one appointment with a licensed home safety expert.
 They’ll make sure you find the most effective and necessary solutions.

-Next Step > Click here to schedule a free 1:1 session with a licensed home safety expert with promo code: SAFETY
+Next Steps: Click here to schedule a free 1:1 session with a licensed home safety expert with promo code: SAFETY

 By Daniel Elliot (OTR/L, Aging-in-Place Specialist), a Guest Contributor at Jukebox Health

-About Jukebox Health: This content is a sample of Jukebox Health’s blog.
+About Jukebox Health: This content is a sample from Jukebox Health’s blog.
 Jukebox Health makes aging in place a common-sense and cost-effective option for older adults and their families.
 With the help of licensed home safety experts and a nationwide network of trusted installers, they provide a tailored solution to improving home safety and reducing fall risk.
-For more information, visit www.jukeboxhealth.com or follow @jukeboxhealth on Facebook or LinkedIn.

-This article is sponsored by Jukebox Health.
+Jukebox Health sponsored this article.
 For more information, see How We Make Money.